cloudify-cosmo/docs.getcloudify.org/content/manager/snapshots.md

 * **blueprints** - Extracted blueprints uploaded to the Manager.
 * **uploaded-blueprints** - Blueprints uploaded to the Manager as `.tar.gz` files.

+## Using the Web UI
+Snapshots management is done through the settings section in the Web UI.

 ## Advanced Topics

 ### Creating a snapshot on a Cloudify Manager 3.2.X